 DUIs are a type of criminal charge that escalates rapidly.

-Is a DUI a felony?
-It can be.
 Keep reading to learn more about when a DUI is a misdemeanor and when drunk driving comes with a permanent felony record.

 DUI Offenses: A First DUI Offers the Lowest Penalty